anoopsarkar/nlp-class/hw3.md

 Submitting the default solution without modification will get you zero marks.

+### The default model

+The model used in `default.py` is a very simple recurrent neural network used to predict the phrasal chunking tags.
+The model structure can be examined using the following code, assuming that you are in the `nlp-class-hw/chunker` directory or if you have the `data` directory in your current directory with the training data and the model file:

+    from default import *
+    import os
+    chunker = LSTMTagger(os.path.join('data', 'train.txt.gz'), os.path.join('data', 'chunker'), '.tar')
+    print(chunker.model)

+This prints out the model:

+    LSTMTaggerModel(
+      (word_embeddings): Embedding(9675, 128)
+      (lstm): LSTM(128, 64)
+      (hidden2tag): Linear(in_features=64, out_features=22, bias=True)
+    )

+The input is a learned word embeddings of dimension 128 for the vocabulary of size 9675 extracted from the training data.
+Note that the model learns these embeddings to minimize the loss on the phrasal chunking task rather than using pre-trained embeddings.
+The 128 dimensional vector is provided as input to a recurrent neural network (an LSTM in this case) which has 64 neurons as the representation at each index of the input sentence.
+At each time step this vector of size 64 is given to a linear classifier which produces one of 22 output phrasal chunking tags.

+Optimizing the above parameters to find the minimum loss on the training data by gradient descent is done automatically using Pytorch API calls.

 ### Hyperparameters

 For this homework we will enforce that all the hyperparameters